Joe Maxwell: Personal history

 Joseph Edwin Maxwell was born in Kirksville, Missouri and grew up on a farm near Rush Hill in rural Audrain County, Missouri.
 He is a graduate of Community R-VI High School in Laddonia and received his higher education at the University of Missouri.
 Maxwell earned a Bachelor of Science in Education from Mizzou in 1986, and his Juris Doctor from the University of Missouri School of Law in 1990.
 Prior to receiving his higher education, Maxwell worked as a rural mail carrier for the U.S Postal Service and also operated a small business with his twin brother.
 Joe Maxwell is a military veteran who retired in 1995 with the rank of First Sergeant after twenty years in the Missouri National Guard.
 Maxwell and wife Sarah are the parents of three daughters.
 He later became an attorney in private practice in Mexico, Missouri with the firm of Hagan, Hamlett and Maxwell and Council Member of Missourians for a Balanced Energy Future.

 Political history

 Joe Maxwell served two terms in the Missouri House of Representatives, being elected in 1990 and again in 1992.
 In 1994 Maxwell ran for and won election to the Missouri Senate representing the 18th District.
 He easily defeated Republican challenger James Lemon in 1998 to win reelection.
 Joe Maxwell was elected to statewide office in 2000, defeating Republican Wendell Bailey in the race for Missouri Lieutenant Governor.
+After his election, he resigned from his senate seat to take office early.
 He chose not to run for the office again in 2004, citing his wife's health problems.
+In 2016, Maxwell, a Democrat, endorsed Republican Eric Greitens for Governor.
+Maxwell had been dissatisfied with Democratic nominee Chris Koster's stances on Agriculture, almost deciding to challenge him for the nomination.